PickHD/deno-karyawan-api/README.md

 Simple API with Deno (Oak) and MongoDB Database

 ## Setup
+Clone this repository with click green button "Clone"

 To run this project, install it locally using npm:
 ```
 $ cd ../deno-karyawan-api